Shivanshbajpai31/Work-opportunities-site/README.md

-Here is the deployment link of the website : https://work-opportunities-site.vercel.app/
+Here is the deployment link of the website: https://work-opportunities-site.vercel.app/

+To deploy this website you have to click on the given vercel link

-It is a website that contains the work opportunities in Japan and it tells the job details_
+It is a website that contains work opportunities in Japan and it tells the job details also on this website, it can be used on phones, smartphones, tablets, computers, laptops, etc.